Web Accessibility in California - Assembly Bill 434

 A few key points about California’s web accessibility law include the following:

-• AB 434 specifically requires that state agencies and state entities ensure their websites and web content meet the web accessibility standards outlined by the Web Content Accessibility Guidelines (WCAG) 2.0 or a subsequent version, at Level AA success criteria.
+- AB 434 specifically requires that state agencies and state entities check that their websites and web content meet the web accessibility standards outlined by the Web Content Accessibility Guidelines (WCAG) 2.0 or a subsequent version, at Level AA success criteria.

 (1) For purposes of this section, “state agency” means the Transportation Agency, Department of Corrections and Rehabilitation, Department of Veterans Affairs, Business, Consumer Services, and Housing Agency, Natural Resources Agency, California Health and Human Services Agency, California Environmental Protection Agency, Labor and Workforce Development Agency, and Department of Food and Agriculture.